TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

                       :rules (set (get key->rules1 k))}))))
 ```

 So there are some obvious inefficiencies that might be worth it to change, great!
-Unfortunately, doing that will make small details a bit uglier (when removing destructuring or the [for expressions](https://clojuredocs.org/clojure.core/for)) or require lots of additional changes (when replacing the hashmaps with records, for example).
+Unfortunately, doing that will make small details a bit uglier (when removing destructuring or the [`for`](https://clojuredocs.org/clojure.core/for) expressions).
+Introducing records to replace all the little hashmaps with something faster would be a drop-in replacement, which is nice.

 My verdict is: